jonascript/htmlgoddess/packages/htmlgoddess/README.md

 # htmlgoddess

 ## This is Alpha.
 Use at your own risk.
-Feedback Welcome
+Feedback/PRs Welcome

 This is a minimalist framework for creating a website like it's 1999.